-According to the Pietersen and Beekman Report, the current structure of ORASECOM contradicts the integrated framework provided for in the broader international instruments, specifically the SADC Protocol, which is binding on all four of the Orange-Senqu Basin States.
+According to the Pietersen and Beekman Report9, the current structure of ORASECOM contradicts the integrated framework provided for in the broader international instruments, specifically the SADC Protocol, which is binding on all four of the Orange-Senqu Basin States.
 The report explains that as it is currently structured, ORASECOM essentially provides a forum for discussion on Basin issues and operates as a funding coordinator (Tompkins, 2007).
 Tompkins therefore proposed a new structure for ORASECOM that considers not only international conventions, but also the linkages to the national governments and bilateral agreements.

-&lt;sup>9 Pietersen, K and Beekman, H.E.
+9 Pietersen, K and Beekman, H.E.
 (2008) A Comparative Study on the Linkages between River/Lake Basin Organizations and the Respective Cooperating National Governments in Seven Major African Basins.
 GTZ.

-management plan, incorporating basin-wide issues.
+ORASECOM provides for interaction at state level only, and does not at this stage have adequate measures to support the implementation of an integrated management plan, incorporating basin-wide issues.
 Coordination between international organisations in the Basin, as well as mechanisms for the incorporation of issues below state level, require extensive discussion and review in order to improve the level of integration in the current structure.
 Figure 9 sets out a structure that could serve as a basis for such discussion.
 Such a structure would require the revision of the terms of the ORASECOM agreement as well as changes to the structure of the LHWC and the PWC.